singularian/mdencode/README.md

 # Example usage

 This is a file signature for Makefile with a block size of 100 bytes and a 128 bit modulus and the fileblock signature bit string and file bit string and a format specified by number 10.
-It is formatted by go flags args.
+It is formatted by GO flags args.

 [Ascii Cast Example](https://asciinema.org/a/293089)